 It is a little known fact that unlike almost all canned products, sweetened condensed milk is not cooked in a retort.
+If it was cooked it would become caramel.
 It is made from pasteurised condensed milk and sugar that is canned in aseptic conditions.
 But the canned product is not cooked after canning.
 The safety of the food is assured by the low water activity brought about by the extremely high sugar content.
 This prevents any bacteria present from growing.

 Just out of interest, canned anchovies are also not cooked – or retorted as we in the business (more correctly, we who used to be in the business) say – because they would go to mush.
 Their safety is also assured by lowering the water activity to a level that will not allow microbes to grow, this time with salt and oil.
 Science!